tiehm/hackathon-website/README.md

 Install all dependencies with `npm i` or `npm ci` or any other package manager like `yarn`.

-The project can be built with `npm run build`
+The project can be built with `npm run build` for a production build WITHOUT using the `homepage` path in `package.json`.

+To build the project with that in mind, use `npm run build-homepage`

 Another setup is not needed as there is no ports or anything else which could be stored in the environment.
 Building produces normal HTML/CSS/JS files without any server needed.